cu-mkp/m-k-manuscript-data/schema/ms-transcription.md

   }
 # render

 ## Margin rendition: Instructions to cue the proper rendition of the height and width  a margin block.
-Valid values are: "tall", "wide", and "extra-wide"
+Valid values are: "tall", "wide", and "full"
-a.render = attribute render { ("tall" | "wide" | "extra-wide")? }
+a.render = attribute render { ("tall" | "wide" | "full")? }
 # size

 ## Image size: Instructions to cue the proper rendition of the size of an image.
 Valid values are: "x-small", "small", "medium", and "large"